marceaguilar/backup.marceaguilar.github.io/index.md

 Welcome!
 I am a Ph.D student in Business and Accounting at [Rice University](https://www.rice.edu/).

 My research areas of interest are enterprise, entrepreneurship, and informal economy in developing countries.
-My current research project is on business practices and performance of small and micro business in Latin America.
+My current research project is on practices and performance of small and micro business in Latin America.

 My previous academic background includes a master in Economics and Public Policy at the University of York (UK) and a Bachelor in Economics from Central American University (El Salvador).